MarioAraujoDEV/auth-services/HELP.md

 # Read Me First
 The following was discovered as part of building this project:

-* The original package name 'com.authservice.auth-service' is invalid and this project uses 'com.authservice.auth_service' instead.
+* The original package name 'com.authservice.auth-service' is invalid and this project uses 'com.zenfit.authservice' instead.

 # Getting Started